-So, what is a seed bomb?
+So, what is a seed ball?

 A seed bomb is a quarter sized ball made of clay, compost and seeds which is used to casually plant milkweed and other native plants.
 They are often used in guerrilla gardening.

-How do seed bombs work?
+How do seed balls work?